Quantum algorithm for Ewald summation based computation of long-range electrostatics: Discussion and Conclusion

-Quantum Fourier transform is an important tool used in a broad range of scientific applications~\cite{wakeham_schuld_2024_qft_qml, shen2021qfcnn, vorobyov2021qft_sensing, farsian2025qft_astrophysics} in general, and in quantum algorithms~\cite{Shor_1997,garcia-molina_rodriguez-mediavilla2022}, in particular.
-Various QFT-based algorithms are broadly used as quantum procedures in many quantum algorithms' applications~\cite{Ruiz_Perez_2017,Shakeel2020qft_qwalk,Arsoski2024qft_mcx}.
-The QFT algorithm provides an exponential advantage in computational complexity over the classical implementations of discrete quantum transform (DFT)~\cite{nielsen2010quantum}.
-For example, one of the well-known QFT algorithms is the Shor's quantum factorization algorithm \cite{Shor_1997}.
-In this study, we have successfully demonstrated that QFT can be used to energize computations of the long-range electrostatic interactions in condensed phases, thereby expanding the scope of potential applications of QFT-based methods in computational physics, chemistry, and biology.
+Quantum Fourier transform is an important tool used in a variety of scientific applications~\cite{wakeham_schuld_2024_qft_qml, shen2021qfcnn, vorobyov2021qft_sensing, farsian2025qft_astrophysics} in general, and in quantum algorithms~\cite{Shor_1997,garcia-molina_rodriguez-mediavilla2022}, in particular.
+The QFT-based algorithms are broadly used as quantum procedures in many quantum algorithms' applications~\cite{Ruiz_Perez_2017,Shakeel2020qft_qwalk,Arsoski2024qft_mcx}.
+The QFT algorithm provides an exponential advantage in computational complexity over the classical implementations of discrete quantum transform~\cite{nielsen2010quantum}.
+One of the well-known QFT algorithms is the Shor's quantum factorization algorithm \cite{Shor_1997}.
+In this study, we have successfully demonstrated that QFT can also be used to speedup computations of the electrostatic interactions in condensed phases, thereby expanding the scope of potential applications of QFT-based methods in theoretical biophysics, computational chemistry and biology.

-To summarize, we developed and tested a new algorithm for both fast, yet, accurate computation of Coulomb electrostatic energy for a system of point charges on a quantum computer.
-The algorithm utilizes the Ewald-type splitting of electrostatic energy into various energy terms, of which ``the Fourier part'' of the total electrostatic energy $E^L$ (Eq. (\ref{eq:eq5})) is computed using Quantum Fourier Transform.
-We have demonstrated the quantum advantage of the algorithm proposed (Fig. 4) over the classical algorithm for systems of charged particles with large system size ($N$) exceeding the number of 1$d$-grid points ($M$), and have assessed the algorithm's numerical accuracy by showing law overall numerical error (Fig. 5).
+To conclude, we developed and tested a new algorithm for both fast, yet, accurate computation of Coulomb electrostatic energy for a system of point charges on a quantum computer.
+The algorithm utilizes the Ewald-type splitting of electrostatic energy into various energy terms, of which ``the Fourier part'' of the electrostatic energy (long-range electrostatics) is computed using the Quantum Fourier transform.
+We have demonstrated the quantum advantage of the algorithm proposed (Fig. 4) over the classical algorithm for systems of charged particles when the number of 3$d$-grid points ($M^3$) exceeding the system size ($N$), and have assessed the algorithm's numerical accuracy by showing law overall numerical error (Fig. 5).
 The quantum advantage might be enhanced by calculating other electrostatic energy terms on a quantum computer (e,g, $E^S$ in Eq. (\ref{eq:eq5})).
 The accuracy of calculation of the Fourier component of electrostatic energy can be further improved by adopting the method of ``classical shadows''~\cite{Huang_2020}.